solo-io/workshops/gloo-edge/gloo-edge/README.md

 EOF
 ```

-With the **httbin** application, you can simulate that the server returns a 401 status code.
+With the **httpbin** application, you can simulate that the server returns a 401 status code.
 Let's run it and see that calling `/status/401`, the returned body is what you expected

 ```
 curl -v -k $(glooctl proxy url --port https)/not-secured/status/401